apache/incubator-brooklyn-site/quickstart/policies-and-catalogs.md

 Here we will introduce Polices using a simple demo app, which we will load from a Service Catalog.

+We strongly advise that you complete [the first tutorial](index.html) before proceeding with this one, to make sure that your machine is correctly configured to be able to run Brooklyn applications.
+Like the previous tutorial, we are also assuming that you are running Linux or Mac OSX.

 ## Service Catalogs

 Download the template [catalog.xml](catalog.xml) to your `~/.brooklyn/` folder, and relaunch Brooklyn.